 While Directed Research does not count toward classroom credit, it does count toward the 52 required full-time faculty credits for the J.D. degree if it is supervised by a full-time faculty member.

 After March 15 of the student’s final semester, no faculty member may accept a request from a student to perform directed research or other work for law school credit unless the student has first received the approval of Vice Dean Randy Hertz.
 Students must send their petitions to their program office, not to Dean Hertz.

 Vice Dean Randy Hertz may allow such work if the student needs the credit for May graduation and July bar certification subject to the following:

 - No more than two (2) credits can be earned in this manner.

-- If the missing credits result from circumstances outside the student’s control, the Vice Dean will permit the credit if at all academically reasonable.
+- If the missing credits result from circumstances outside the student’s control, the Dean Hertz will permit the credit if at all academically reasonable.

-- If the Vice Dean approves the student’s application, it will be the student’s responsibility to find a faculty member willing to supervise the student’s proposed work and award the credit in a timely manner.
+- If Dean Hertz approves the student’s application, it will be the student’s responsibility to find a faculty member willing to supervise the student’s proposed work and award the credit in a timely manner.